Pupil premium

-The pupil premium is a grant given by the government to schools in England to decrease the attainment gap for the most disadvantaged children being on pupil premium doesnt mean your disadvantaged because people who arent on it do they have an extra brain or what, whether by income or by family upheaval.
+The pupil premium is a grant given by the government to schools in England to decrease the attainment gap for the most disadvantaged children, whether by income or by family upheaval.
 For each pupil who is eligible for free school meals, or has claimed free school meals in the last six years, their school receives £1,345 (if a primary school) or £955 (if a secondary school).

 Schools receive an extra premium of £2,345 for pupils: